 If you are a national of a country listed for visa requirement to Italy/Europe, you need to apply at the closest Italian Consulate for a visa for family members (Visto d’ingresso per familiari di cittadini italiani).
-Such visa clears your entry through the border checks upon arrival in Europe (more precisely, in the Schengen area).
+Such a visa clears your entry through the border checks upon arrival in Europe (more precisely, in the Schengen area).
 The terms and requirements for this kind of visa are often not published on the Italian Consulate’s websites.
 In general, the conditions are more favorable than any other visa, the process is free of charge and shorter.
 The documents to attach to the application may vary from Consulate to Consulate.
 Documents required for your visa application: In general, this is what the Italian Consulates require:

-- Application form filled in with your data (download here) 1 photo in ICAO format (4.0 x 3.5 cm, color photo with white background, taken within the last 6 months).
+- Application form filled in with your data (download here) 1 photo in ICAO format (4.0 x 3.5 cm, color photo with white background, taken within the last 6 months)

 - Proof of family relation, e.g. official marriage record.
 The record must be in full format (i.e. including the names of the parents of each spouse or parents, for birth certificates), legalized/apostilled and translated into Italian.
 Marriage records must be issued less than 6 months before.
 That is a requirement, in case the Italian citizen did not register the concerned vital record in Italy as yet (at the municipality in which he is a resident or, if not residing in Italy, at the municipality of Rome);

-- Invitation letter signed by the Italian citizen (Dichiarazione di ospitalità, download here) your passport + 2 copies (the passport must be valid for at least 3 months after planned departure date from Schengen area and was issued less than 10 years before.
-Passport must have at least two blank and unmarked visa pages)
+- Invitation letter signed by the Italian citizen (Dichiarazione di ospitalità, download here) your passport + 2 copies (the passport must be valid for at least 3 months after the planned departure date from the Schengen area and was issued less than 10 years before.
+The passport must have at least two blank and unmarked visa pages)

-- Copy of the Italian citizen’s passport
+- Italian citizen’s passport (copy)

-- Letter of authorization for visa application/passport return (in case applicant does not submit the application in person).
+- Letter of authorization for visa application/passport return (in case the applicant does not submit the application in person).
 For those who choose to submit the application by a representative, it is mandatory to provide a letter of authorization, signed by the applicant, mentioning the name of the representative and his/her contacts.
 The representative ID must be shown and a copy of the ID must be submitted.

 After submitting your application, you are entitled to obtain a visa within 90 days.
 This term might be extended one time to 30 more days.
-Please note that, if your application wasn’t complete from the start, the Consulate can stay the process for all the time needed for you to give the missing document.
+Please note that, if your application wasn’t complete from the start, the Consulate can stay the process for the time needed for you to give the missing document (max 90 days).